-A highly infectious disease due to a bacterium carried by rodent fleas.
-The plague causes greatly enlarged lymph nodes (buboes, hence bubonic plague), sepsis with fever, prostration, and coma; plague pneumonia is particularly severe.
+The plague is a highly infectious disease due to a bacterium carried by rodent fleas.
+It causes greatly enlarged lymph nodes (buboes, hence bubonic plague), sepsis with fever, prostration, and coma; plague pneumonia is particularly severe.
 If untreated, death is common and epidemics occur in areas of overcrowding and poverty.
 It still occurs on a small rural scale in the Far East; massive epidemics such as the Black Death, which perhaps halved the population of Europe in the mid-14th century, are rare.
 Rat and flea control, disinfection and antibiotics are the mainstay of current prevention and treatment.

 Related category HEALTH AND DISEASE

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact